redirectto/thprac-steam-proton-wrapper/README.md

 This is the base command, which will run the game with the default config with thprac.

-To disable thprac for that game, you have to remove the `-p` flag inside launch options for the game.
+To enable thprac for that game, you have to add the `-p` flag inside launch options for the game.

 To change the config file loaded by thcrap, use the `-c` flag.
 By default it uses en.js (english translation patch)

-To enable vpatch for that game, include the `-v` flag.
+To enable vpatch for that game, install vpatch on the game folder and then add the `-v` flag on launch options.

-You can force launch custom.exe with the `-k`flag.
+You can force launch custom.exe with the `-k` flag.
 It doesn't work with `-v` or `-p` flags.

+You can also disable thcrap, you have to use the `-d` flag inside launch options for the game.

 If you want to launch a game with vpatch, thprac and the Spanish translation, the command would look like this: